Eisenhower Centennial silver dollar: Legislation

 The Subcommittee discussed H.R.
 3654 during a hearing on September 14.
-Annunzio commended Goodling for getting 251 sponsors on the bill, which received unanimous support from the subcommittee members, alongside Senator Dole and Representative Pat Roberts of Kansas.
-At the hearing, Mint Director Donna Pope raised concerns that the Mint would be unable to sell 10 million coins, and suggested that the mintage be lowered to 4 million and the surcharge be lowered from $9 to $7 to meet sales expectations.
-Pope also wanted the provision that only one mint facility be used changed as well, as the mint presently only struck proof coins at the San Francisco Mint and planned on striking the uncirculated coins at the Philadelphia Mint.
+Annunzio commended Goodling for getting 251 sponsors on the bill, which received unanimous support from the subcommittee members, Senator Dole, and Representative Pat Roberts of Kansas.
+At the hearing, Mint Director Pope raised concerns that the Mint would be unable to sell 10 million coins, and suggested that the mintage be lowered to 4 million and the surcharge be lowered from $9 to $7 to meet sales expectations.
+Pope also wanted to change a provision specifying that the coins were to be struck at only one mint, as the Mint only struck proof coins at the San Francisco Mint and planned on striking the uncirculated coins at the Philadelphia Mint.
 The subcommittee amended the bill with all of Pope's suggestions.
-Later, still on September 14, Dole introduced S. 2789, titled the "Dwight David Eisenhower Commemorative Coin Act of 1988," in the Senate which included Pope's suggestions as well.
+Later that day, Dole introduced S. 2789, titled the "Dwight David Eisenhower Commemorative Coin Act of 1988", in the Senate which also included Pope's suggestions.
 The Senate bill passed the same day.

-The House passed H.R.
-3654 by voice vote on September 16 after agreeing to Annunzio's amendment, yet the bill was tabled.
-Instead, since the Senate had just approved the similar bill S. 2789, Annunzio asked the House to pass the Senate bill, which it did, also by voice vote.
+The House passed the amended H.R.
+3654 by voice vote on September 16, yet the bill was tabled.
+Annunzio asked the House to instead pass the similar Senate bill, S. 2789, which it did, also by voice vote.
 President Ronald Reagan signed the bill into law on October 3, 1988.